-This panel is displayed only in an environment using Veritas Volume Replicator (VVR).
-Otherwise, you will be directly taken to the Schedule Information panel.
+This panel is displayed only in an environment using Volume Replicator.
+Otherwise, you are directly taken to the Schedule Information panel.

-In the Schedule Information panel, on the General Options tab, you need to the following.
+8 In the Schedule Information panel, on the General Options tab, you need to the following.

 Complete the information as: